EmonRezaBD/support-system-for-women-and-children/README.md

 2. write this code snippet for connect: <code>$conn = oci_connect('user name', 'password', 'localhost/XE');</code>
     N.B: the username and pass is the database credentials, it means the user name and pass you have provided for 2nd phase login in Oracle express
 3. Start apache server in xampp
-4. run the file in browser:<code>localhost:8080/folder name/file name</code>
+4. run the file in browser <code>localhost:8080/folder name/file name</code>

 No framework is used here.
 This is a simple and small scalable project which can be implemented within short time.